Leafwing-Studios/fop-rules/docs/character-options/powers/weaver.md

 - Creatures within the area must spend twice as much movement as usual in order to move.
 Like usual, this stacks multiplicatively with effects such as chilled, withered or difficult terrain.
 - Creatures within the area cannot take reactions in response to events caused by creatures outside the area.

 These effects apply to yourself as well.
-If you are affected by multiple copies of this pattern, the radius increases by 10 feet for each copy.
+If you are affected by multiple copies of this pattern, the radius increases by 2 tiles for each copy.

 ## Pattern of Warding